 Culinary and medicinal applications use both the leaves and the small, brown seeds of the plant.

 The seeds and leaves have a distinct aroma and a slightly bitter flavor.
 Both are frequently used in Indian, Middle Eastern, and North African cuisines.
+Fenugreek can be found in curries, stews, spice rubs, and teas.

-Summary Fenugreek is an herb used for a variety of culinary and medicinal purposes.
+Fenugreek is an herb used for a variety of culinary and medicinal purposes.
 As an herbal supplement, it has been used to improve digestion, cholesterol, blood sugar, inflammation, and overall health.

 A supplement like fenugreek may be less effective if you’re not addressing other possible causes of hair loss, such as inadequate nutrition, stress, hormonal changes, and genetic makeup.